russellsteadman/cmap/README.md

 ## License

-Copyright 2023 The Ohio State University.
-Released under an MIT License, see the `LICENSE` file for details.
+Except where otherwise noted, released under an MIT License.
+See the `LICENSE` file for details.